iamsameerpaudel/functional-programming/immutability/immutability.md

 ## Concept of immutability in functional programming

-> It says that we should not mutate an array or an object, instead we should create a copy with the intended changes
+> It says that we must not mutate an array or an object, instead we should create a copy with the intended changes

 ```TS
 const cartProducts = [